top of page

 • Unequal distribution of property or assets.

-• Outstanding debt that one party does not wish to share.
+• Outstanding debts that one party does not want to share.

-Each prenuptial agreement is unique, crafted from scratch to align with the specific needs and preferences of the couple.
-At Evalen Law, our team can help you assess whether a prenuptial agreement is appropriate and guide you on which financial and asset matters should be included in the contract.
+Each prenuptial agreement is tailored to the unique needs of the couple.
+At Evalen Law, we can help you assess whether a prenuptial agreement is right for you and what financial matters should be included in the agreement.

 Post-Nuptial Agreements